 Imagine being hired for a new job, then having for your first assignment a project outside your area of expertise.
+That being digital fabrication.
 Oh, and by the way, it will display the new employer’s capabilities and be installed at the building’s front door.

 That’s the challenge faced by Evan Emery when he was hired as a designer by 180 Degrees Design + Build.
 And, while he’s still learning about concrete, the geometric wall he created from concept to finished product is being well-received by the firm’s architectural clientele.